alpower/scoreboard/README.md

 1. load as a browser source in OBS and choose 'local file'.
 2. Position it so that the controls are offscreen.
-3. Click 'Interact' with browser source
+3. Click 'Interact' with browser source to open an OBS panel to adjust controls

 ## Logos